AUC-Woodruff-Library/GaNCH-data/data/data_dictionary.md

 Some fields are mapped to the same Wikidata property, such as "City", "County", and "State", all of which map to "located in the administrative territorial entity".

+All fields that are sourceable are followed by two additional columns for the [reference URL (P854)](https://www.wikidata.org/wiki/Property:P854), noted as REF URL, and the date [retrieved (P813)](https://www.wikidata.org/wiki/Property:P813), noted as RET DAT.
+This enables sourcing information at the individual value level.

 | Metadata Field | Description and Constraints | Requirement |
 | --- | --- | --- |
 | Code | Internal 4 digit index code for organizations (to help de-dupe across data sources) | N/A | REQUIRED |